Fermentation

 Worth having on the bookshelf if you like going deep.
 It is a bit of a tome but it has information that can be difficult to come across otherwise.

-Polcyn, Brian (schoolcraft College), Solovyev, Yevgenity.
+Polcyn, Brian (Schoolcraft College), Solovyev, Yevgenity.
 Charcuterie - the Craft of Salting, Smoking, and Curing., 2013.

 This book along with The Art of Fermented Sausages are my favorites in terms of fermenting meats.